clvv/fasd/README.md

 d -e cd foo # cd into the most frecent directory matching foo
 ```

-You should add your own aliases to fully utilize the power of `fasd`.
+You should add your own aliases to fully utilize the power of fasd.
 Here are
 some examples to get you started:

 ```sh